kalkih/mini-media-player/README.md

 ### Simple install

 - Copy `mini-media-player.js` into your `config/www` folder.
-- Add a reference to the `mini-media-player.js` inside your. `ui-lovelace.yaml`
+- Add a reference to the `mini-media-player.js` inside your `ui-lovelace.yaml`.

 ```yaml
 resources: